forderud/AppWebStream/README.md

 ### Browser support
 * Confirmed to work with Google Chrome, Microsoft Edge and Firefox.
-* Safary doesn't work properly yet.
-The movie is streamed, but not show on screen.
-Don't understand why.
+* Safary doesn't work on iOS.
+This appear to be due to Apple not supporting MSE on mobile devices and instead recommend adopting [ManagedMediaSource](https://developer.apple.com/videos/play/wwdc2023/10122/).